sobjornstad/PSDaylog/README.md

 For instance, you might have a "teaching" tag and a "consulting" tag, or a "web design" tag, an "education" tag, and an "administration" tag.

-Tags use the character `^` (looks like a hat) plus the tag name. tag names may contain letters and numbers;
+Tags use the character `#` plus the tag name.
+Tag names may contain letters and numbers;
 the first space or character of punctuation ends the tag name.

-Unlike billing accounts, tags are not mutually exclusive, and you can add any number of tags to an entry.
+Unlike billing accounts, tags are not mutually exclusive, and you can add any number of tags to some entries.

 If you always assign a particular tag to entries with a particular billing item, you can use an `!autotag` directive to reduce the amount of typing required